Global Environmental Health Research Group, School of Public Health, Imperial College London

 Characterising inequalities in multi-dimensional neighbourhood environment in Accra, Ghana

-Academic Lead: Prof. Majid Ezzati (Imperial College London)
+Academic Lead: Professor Majid Ezzati (Imperial College London)

-We welcome applications for a funded 3-year PhD studentship to start in October 2021.
-This is an exciting opportunity for an ambitious researcher to conduct interdisciplinary research in global environmental health.
+We welcome applications for a funded PhD studentship to start in October 2022.
+This is an exciting opportunity for an ambitious researcher to conduct interdisciplinary research in global environmental health, data analytics and computational social science.

-Short-listed candidates will be contacted to arrange for interviews, which will take place in February-March 2021.
+Due to the high number of applications, we will not be able to respond to individual candidates.
+Short-listed candidates will be contacted to arrange for interviews, which will take place in February-March 2022.